How to bathe a newborn baby

 - Change of clothes

-Bathing your baby needn’t be a difficult experience.
-Follow our simple guide for a bathtime that will be easy and stress-free for you and your baby.
+Bathing your newborn needn’t be a difficult experience and once you’ve done it a couple of times it will feel like it’s second nature.
+Follow our simple guide for a bathtime that should be easy and stress-free for both you and your baby.

 - Lay everything you’ll need out next to the bath so you can easily reach it.